Niacin test

 The niacin test has been widely used since the 1960s to identify mycobacteria at the species level in the clinical laboratory.
 The niacin test detects niacin (nicotinic acid) in aqueous extracts of a culture.
 M. tuberculosis strains that test negative for the niacin test are very rare.

 Redox reactions happening in Mycobacterium species produce niacin as a part of energy metabolism.
 Even though all mycobacteria produce niacin, M. tuberculosis accumulates an excess of niacin because of its inability to process niacin, excreting the excess niacin into the culture media, thus allowing it to be detected using the niacin test.
 The niacin test is typically only conducted on slow-growing, granular, tan colored colonies, as these are the morphology characteristics of M. tuberculosis on an agar plate.
 Because of its affordability compared to expensive identification methods like pyrosequencing or MALDI-TOF MS that require expensive machines and reagents.

 Biochemical processes

 Biochemical pathway

 The nicotinamide adenine dinucleotide (NAD+) degradation pathway in M. tuberculosis has a blockade that the scavenging pathway resulting in an excess of niacin that cannot be processed by the organism.
-Because of this abundance, the M. tuberculosis along with Mycobacterium canetti and varied types of Mycobacterium africanum release the excess niacin into their outside environment, in this case, the agar plate or another medium.
+Because of this abundance, the M. tuberculosis along with Mycobacterium canettii and varied types of Mycobacterium africanum release the excess niacin into their outside environment, in this case, the agar plate or another medium.
 Niacin is water-soluble, so the culture media can be tested for the presence of niacin to determine whether a Mycobacterium isolate is one of the three mentioned species.
 Those three species are members of the Mycobacterium tuberculosis complex.